HDTHREE/bintrong_game/design_D1.md

 ```

 Soft-edge boxes are actions.
 Circles are clients.
 Hard rectangles are applications.
+This is still in the perspective of the outside user.